Teen Eating Disorder Treatment

 To stop the eating disorder cycle, parents and teens need help from an experienced, reputable teen rehab facility.
 One answer is to locate teen eating disorder treatment centers with experience in working with the specific adolescent mental health category of eating disorders.

-Anorexia—along with bulimia—is statistically found to be more common in girls than in boys.
-But it does exist amongst all genders.
-Studies show that in western countries (North American and European), 0.3% of boys and 4.3% of girls will suffer from anorexia at some point in their lifetime.
-Just because anorexia is less common in boys than it is in girls, does not mean you should dismiss it as a possibility.
+Anorexia — along with bulimia — is statistically found to be more common in girls than in boys, but it does exist amongst all genders.
+Studies show that in Western countries (North America and Europe), 0.3% of boys and 4.3% of girls will suffer from anorexia at some point in their lifetime.
+Just because anorexia is less common in boys than it is in girls does not mean you should dismiss it as a possibility.
 No matter what gender your teenager is, you should be aware of their eating behaviors.
 Ensure they are developing healthy habits and offer unconditional support along the way.

 Both result in rapid and unhealthy weight loss.
-Eating disorders are particularly common in teenage populations.
-Largely because of their extreme changes in hormones and their likelihood to suffer from low self-esteem and body dysmorphia.
-Basically, the way in which they visually perceive themselves is obscured.
+Eating disorders are particularly common in teenage populations, largely because of their extreme changes in hormones and their likelihood of suffering from low self-esteem and body dysmorphia.

 Polaris Teen Center is a mental health treatment center that provides a safe haven for healing and growth for adolescents suffering from eating disorders.
-Our individualized approach to treating mental health conditions addresses the presenting symptoms while simultaneously concentrating on the deeper issues that may be at hand.
+Our individualized approach to treating mental health conditions involves consulting a mental health professional who addresses the presenting symptoms while simultaneously concentrating on the deeper issues that may be at hand.
 This innovative strategy is an important way of paving the road for a successful and strong recovery.

-Our residential facilities provide an environment that supports healing within the whole family.
-This is done by involving parents and loved ones in the treatment process.
+Our residential facilities provide an environment that supports healing within the whole family by involving parents and loved ones in the treatment process.
+Family therapy plays a crucial role in structured treatment, encompassing medical care, group therapy, and individual counseling.